cygnus666/Circuit-Sword/_Footer.md

-_The Circuit Sword is neither supported nor endorsed by Nintendo_
+_The Circuit Sword is neither supported nor endorsed by any registered trademark holder or company name pictured_

 _Kite and kitesitemshop does not condone illegal activity including copyright ROMs.
 No support will be provided and all questions will be ignored and deleted on that subject_